What We Know About The COVID-19 Vaccine Rollout In IllinoisBy Vivian McCall, Becky Vevea

 How do we know this vaccine is safe?

 Phase I trials test if a vaccine is safe on a small group of participants.
-Scientists see if those people develop antibodies.
+Scientists see if those people develop antibodies, which help fight off illness.

 Phase II trials determine which dose is most effective for generating antibodies while remaining tolerable for patients.

 Phase III trials, or randomized control trials, are what you’ve heard about in the news.
 They take a huge number of participants (the Pfizer trial had more than 40,000) and divide them into two groups.
 One group gets the vaccine and the other group gets a placebo, or a fake.
-Because it’s unethical to expose people to COVID-19, researchers waited for participants to get sick out in the world.
+Because it’s unethical to expose people to COVID-19, researchers waited for participants to get sick out in the world before giving them the test dose.
 Then they compared the number of COVID-19 cases between the two groups.

 Are there side-effects?